SnappyJumper/Weekly-Creche-Food-Budget-Calculator/README.md

 ### Date Entry

 Collects the date of the Monday of the week and stores it to a variable.
 This is useful for when the output displays later.
-If the user runs the program multiple times for different weeks the date will help them differenciate between each output.
+If the user runs the program multiple times for different weeks the date will help them differentiate between each output.

 ![Date Entry](assets/readme-files/images/date-entry-image.png)